 2. The teacher guides give an estimated time for the Things and Quests.
 As the learning process is different for each student and class, you will be the best judge, spending more time on some sections, or skipping some Quests or Things you don't feel are a priority.
 This is the reason for making it non-sequential and flexible.

-3. Use the "Completion Time" suggested in the teacher guides to determine pacing.
+3. Use the completion time suggested in the teacher guides to determine the pace.